 A dual-head stethoscope is composed of two heads – the diaphragm and the bell.

 The diaphragm is the flat part of the head and is designed to detect high-frequency sounds.
 The bell is shaped like a small cup and is used for low-frequency sounds and murmurs that the diaphragm might normally have difficulty detecting.

-The versatility of this type of stethoscope make it a good choice when dealing with patients of varying condition and age.
+The versatility of this type of stethoscope makes it a good choice when dealing with patients of varying condition and age.

 Furthermore, stethoscopes with small and large diaphragms allow the user to detect sounds from the large organs as well as small, specific areas of the body.

-Ultimately, this gives the nurse of doctor a wider range of sounds in order to more accurately diagnose their patients condition.
+Ultimately, this gives the nurse of a doctor a wider range of sounds in order to more accurately diagnose their patient’s condition.

 The triple-head stethoscope is the most expensive of this head type category of instruments.

 Because it is designed to accurately hear and assess critical heart sounds; the more cumbersome design (it weighs more than other types of stethoscope) makes it more of a specific choice for critical cardiac assessments.

 This lack of versatility, as well as high cost, make it an unlikely choice for most nurses.